isomerpages/nlb-eyeonasia/_china-know-selected/wuhan-a-profile.md

 Wuhan is home to the country’s largest inland port.
 Moreover, it is where maritime, river, rail and road transport routes converge, thus enabling it to serve as a strategic distribution point for produce from the middle of the Yangtze valley and for west and southwest China.[^12] It is also one of the cities (apart from Shanghai, Shenzhen and Suzhou) that is emerging as a conducive place for tech companies to grow.
 In fact, Wuhan is known for its talent in innovation.[^13]

-The city’s major industries include automotive, steel and iron manufacturing, high-tech industries such as optoelectronic technology, pharmaceutical, biology engineering, new material industry and environmental protection.
-There are also a number of joint ventures with foreign companies, including Honda, Nissan and PSA Peugeot-Citroen.[^14]

 ### **Education**